stungeye/Programming-1-Notes/docs/07-openframeworks-basics/00-openframeworks-basics.md

 ofDisableAlphaBlending(); // Disable if you don't need alpha any more.
 ```

+## ofColor Class

-There's also an [`ofColor` data type](https://openframeworks.cc///documentation/types/ofColor/) and a bunch of predefined colors:
+There's also an [`ofColor` data type](https://openframeworks.cc///documentation/types/ofColor/), which includes a bunch of predefined colors:

 ```cpp
 // ofColor object configured using r/g/b properties: